- These scorpions are not highly venomous and by no means a danger to adults, children infants or pets.

 - These scorpions live in moist habitats, under rocks, plant pots and in leaf litter.

-There is a small reddish-brown scorpion that commonly enters houses in Gauteng which has causes a lot of drama for no reason at all.
+There is a small reddish-brown scorpion that commonly enters houses in Gauteng (and Bloemfontein) which has causes a lot of drama for no reason at all.

 This scorpion is called Pseudolychas ochraceus and is unusual because it thrives in the urban environment.
 Their natural habitat is riverine valleys and areas of dense vegetation.
 It prefers damp, moist areas and often shelters under rock, rotting logs and inside leaf litter.